atdavidpark/web-starter-kit/README.md

 <img src="https://user-images.githubusercontent.com/499192/36449416-0cbcda58-168b-11e8-879b-1c14d04e7cdd.jpg" alt="Web Starter Kit" width="100%">

 > Web Starter Kit is a survival guide for students in the [web developer program](http://yrgo.se/utbildningar/media-och-kommunikation/webbutvecklare) at [Yrgo](http://yrgo.se).
 This is a curated list of the best links from our lessons and workshops.
-It has everything you need to get started with [web development](https://media.giphy.com/media/eAmyMAJYxxufu/source.gif), free for students.
+It has everything you need to get started with [web development](https://media.giphy.com/media/eAmyMAJYxxufu/source.gif).

-Feel like [contributing](CONTRIBUTING.md) to the starter kit?
-Please make sure you read the [guidelines](CONTRIBUTING.md) first!
+_Feel like [contributing](CONTRIBUTING.md) to the starter kit?
+Please make sure you read the [guidelines](CONTRIBUTING.md) first!_

 ## Software